US says ivory-billed woodpecker, 22 other species extinct

 Hilton-Taylor said there can be unintended but damaging consequences if extinction is declared prematurely.
 “Suddenly the (conservation) money is no longer there, and then suddenly you do drive it to extinction because you stop investing in it,” he said.

-But wildlife officials said in an analysis released Wednesdaythat that there have been no definitive sightings of the woodpecker since 1944 and “there is no objective evidence” of its continued existence.
+But wildlife officials said in an analysis released Wednesday that there have been no definitive sightings of the woodpecker since 1944 and “there is no objective evidence” of its continued existence.

 They said the 23 extinction declarations were driven by a desire to clear a backlog of recommended status changes for species that had not been acted upon for years.
 They said it would free up resources for on-the-ground conservation efforts for species that still have a chance for recovery.